hkitago/hkitago/README.md

 - 👋 Hi, I’m @hkitago
-- 👀 I’m interested in creating hybride apps made with vanilla JS.
+- 👀 I’m interested in creating hybride apps made with vanilla JS aka PWA and deploy them here.
 - 🌱 I’m currently learning Golang and Docker.
 - 💞️ I’m looking to collaborate on Movie or VFX studio
 - 📫 How to reach me: hkitago@gmail.com